tubalainen/ha_crow_cloud_security_component/README.md

 # ha_crow_cloud_security_component
-Shepard Crow Security Custom Component
+Shepard Crow Security Custom Component, works with the Crow Cloud API.
+No local access. https://www.thecrowgroup.com/

 This repository is a re-vival of the deleteted custom component repository from @shprota.